BettercareHealth/bettercare/newborn-care/test-10.md

 6. A diagnosis of hyaline membrane disease is likely with:
 	-	Pus cells and bacteria in the gastric aspirate at birth
 	-	A positive VDRL test
-	-	A positive shake test
+	-	A chest X-ray showing hyperexpanded lungs
-	+	A negative shake test
+	+	A chest X-ray showing a small lungs with granular lung fields
 7. Hyaline membrane disease is commonly seen in:
 	-	Meconium-stained infants
 	+	Preterm infants